theone98/Dynamic_Bit_Backend_api/README.md

 7.Dependencies required are express,mysql,jsonwebtoken,cors.

-8.Data-base was created through code but all the data tables creation and data insertion was done  manually from *MariaDB* to the local system as it was easier that way rather than through code, so make sure to first add the data to the data-base through mariadb first.
+8.Data-base was created through code but all the data tables creation and data insertion was done  manually from *MariaDB* on the local system as it was easier that way rather than through code, so make sure to first add the data to the data-base through mariadb first.